EDCD/EDMarketConnector/PLUGINS.md

 The data is a dictionary and full of lots of wonderful stuff!

+## Error messages

+You can display an error in EDMC's status area by returning a string from your `journal_entry()`, `interaction()` or `cmdr_data()` function, or asynchronously (e.g. from a "worker" thread that is performing a long running operation) by calling `plug.show_error()`.
+Either method will cause the "bad" sound to be played (unless the user has muted sound).

+The status area is shared between EDMC itself and all other plugins, so your message won't be displayed for very long.
+Create a dedicated widget if you need to display routine status information.

 # Distributing a Plugin

 To package your plugin for distribution simply create a `.zip` archive of your plugin's folder: